 Reacting to the Punishment

-Remember one thing, your call for punishment shows only who you are as a person, not who you think the suspect is.
-Your decision on what the punishment should be will be a direct representation of who you are as an individual.
+Your call for punishment shows only who you are as a person, not who you believe the perpetrator is.
+Terrorists are good at showing the world who they are, your reaction won’t contribute to that cause.
+Your decision on what your response should be will be a direct representation of your values and decision-making skills as an individual.
 In calling for senseless, violent, punishment and revenge, you fail to learn the lessons contained in the matter at hand.

 A human, or a group of them, acted in inhumane ways.
-They’ve already showed themselves to the world, and now, there’s nothing else left to prove.
-They are terrorists, they are murderers, and they are unwelcome in society.
+They’ve already shown themselves to the world, and now, there’s nothing else left to prove.
+They are terrorists, they are murderers, and they are unwelcome in any civilized society.

 Or are you someone who believes in a better, more virtuous, system of retribution which separates you from the barbarians committing senseless crimes?

 We differ from terrorists not by they way we think, but by the way we act and react.
-We are civilized not because of what we say, but because of the standards that we hold ourselves accountable to.
+All reasons for reacting in similar ways to the actions of a terrorist(s) are canceled out by the actions which follow.
+We are civilized not because of what we say and think, but because of the standards for our actions that we hold ourselves accountable to.
 Be calm in your calls for justice when discussing the most recent acts of terror.
-Allow the court of law to follow due process and come up with a civilized, humane, reaction to the actions of an uncivilized, inhumane individual.
-Be a positive example of exactly how the civilized, educated, and virtuous person differs from the ones who contemplate executing these vile acts.
+Allow courts of law and meticulous due process to come up with a civilized, humane, deterring, punishing reaction to the actions of an uncivilized, inhumane individual(s).
+There isn’t a more pressing time to exhibit how civilized, educated, and virtuous people differ from the ones who contemplate and execute such vile acts.